ImLecus/quarzum/README.md

 ## Features of Quarzum

 * Clean and simple syntax
+* Low and high level, depending on the programmer.
 * Operator Overloading
-* High performance
+* High performance and low-level operations
-* Supports OOP paradigm
+* Supports OOP and functional paradigm

 ## State of the project

 Quarzum is currently under development.
-The estimated date for the firt alpha version is close to December 2024.
+There is no estimated release date yet.

 # Say hello, Quarzum!

 ```
 import "@std/console.qz"

-function main(){
+def main(){
-    console.out("Hello world!");
+    print("Hello world!");
 }

 ```